software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > - When you complete a task, move it to the "Done" state
 >
 > Use the Sprint Backlog to track the Sprint progress.
 Always start a group meeting by looking at the Sprint Backlog.

+{: .note }

+> "What's the progress of user story X?".
+This is a common question that the Sprint backlog should answer with a quick glance.
+We should be able to quickly see what's the state of each task of a user story and who is working on each task.
+One way to specify the user story of a task is to use user story specific prefix in the task description.
+>
+> First, add an unique index number prefix for each user story on the Product backlog, for example "1.
+As an user I want to add a reading recommendation so that I can build a collection of recommendations".
+Then, add an unique index number prefix in format "USER_STORY_INDEX.TASK_INDEX." for each task on the Sprint backlog, for example "1.1.
+Add a ReadingRecommendation JPA entity class with id, title, link and description attributes, and a ReadingRecommendationRepository JPA repository class".

 ## Thymeleaf page layouts